Student Websites and E-Mentoring

 - Ongoing involvement with the school team will monitor and facilitate implementation of the team’s suggestions and recommendations.

-- Videos uploaded to the student’s website can be viewed at a distance by the Inclusion Outreach team and feedback provided through videoconferencing.
+- Videos uploaded to the student’s website can be viewed at a distance by the Inclusion Outreach team and feedback provided.

 - Videos archived on the student’s site can provide a record of student progress and skill development.